OpenLMIS/openlmis-ref-distro/docs/source/conventions/performanceTips.rst

 Database JOINs are expensive
 -----------------------------

 Simply put a database join is expensive.
-While our Service's `should not de-normalize`_ to avoid many joins, we should consider the advice in the FlattenComplexStructures_ section, especially when such a representation is used frequently by other clients.
+While our `Services should not denormalize`_ to avoid many joins, we should consider the advice in the FlattenComplexStructures_ section, especially when such a representation is used frequently by other clients.